open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2020-07-10 Notes of the Technical Committee Meeting

+Attendees:  D. Cundiff (Chair, J. Larson, N. Myers, J-C. Junqua, C. Wuttke, N. Latwis, L. Lin, A. Dalloul, D. Attwater, M. Brinas-Dobrowski, M. Frazzini, P. Bentsen, V. Tai, S. Baul, M. Saul, J. Stine.
+Sending regrets:  J. Maas, S. Prayaga.

+The meeting was brought to order at 9:01 CDT (US).

+### Antitrust statement and notice of recording -- J. Stine

+### Update on Ethical Use Community -- J. Stine

+J. Stine described the purpose of OVN Communities.
+Communities are advisory bodies comprised of voice practitioners and enthusiasts, responsible for advising Committees (especially the Technical Committee) on topics of interest.
+Decision-making rests with Committees, not Communities.
+The Ethical Use Community is now forming, and is developing a list of topics for study; high on that list is the topic of privacy.
+It is expected that contributions from the Ethical Use Community discussions on privacy will be brought forward to Privacy-Security Work Group of the Technical Committee.

+### Request for Team Assistance in addressing question from major technology provider  -- J. Stine

+J. Stine reported potential sponsorship discussions with a major technology provider, and the questions raised by that provider on topics of invocation and dependable discoverability.
+Discussion in re: potential OVN positions.
+J. Stine requested brief call in week of 2020.07.13 to sketch options; options to be reviewed by Tech Comm in 2020.07.24 meeting.

+### Report from Architecture Work Group Meeting of 2020.07.07 -- J. Larson

+J. Larson reported activities and results from the first Technical Committee Architecture Working Group meeting of 2020.07.07.
+Working Group reviewed proposed architectures from OVN Master Plan (Cundiff/Brinas-Dobrowski) and the W3C Interactive Voice Community Group (Schnelle-Walka/Dahl).
+Discussions of decision methodology, distillation-definition of components and interfaces.
+Conversations to continue in next meeting (2020.07.21), and expand to include a review of the Almond architecture of the Stanford Open Voice Assistant Lab (OVAL) of Dr. Monica Lam.
+John Iwasz unanimously selected to serve as Work Group Moderator.

+### Report from Privacy-Security Work Group Meeting of 2020.07.07 -- M. Frazzini

+M. Frazzini reported activities and results from the first Technical Committee Privacy-Security Work Group.
+Acknowledgement that the issues are intertwined, but that parsing will be needed to identify issues, potential areas for standards development.
+Initial problem statement drafted.
+Work Group Moderator not yet named.

+### Review of the OVN Technical MasterPlan -- M. Brinas-Dobrowski

+It was agreed through discussion that although it would be useful to provide a "primer" overview of the Technical MasterPlan in the meeting, a 90-to-120-minute deep dive would be required and should be scheduled as a primary agenda item for the Technical Community.
+To that end, M. Brinas-Dobrowski provided a section-by-section overview of the MasterPlan in its current state, highlighting key points along the way.
+Significant discussion in re: concepts and potential complexity of a DNS, and approaches to architecture.
+A. Dalloul noted several options for the management of multiple end points; spoke to the challenges of an assumed "multi-home" environment, citing numerous examples (browers, mobile platforms) and extensive Microsoft research.
+A. Dalloul, D. Attwater, J-C Junqua spoke to the importance of use cases against which concepts can be tested.
+D. Attwater suggested that the architecture discussion may wish to step backwards, and consider data models and within that, the different entities (devices, enterprises, products, persons) to which a user may wish to connect.
+Question: what is a Dispatch Registry to do?
+Connect to some or all entities?

+### Next-steps summation -- J. Stine

+Four major next steps are planned:
+* The Privacy-Security Work Group will meet again on Tuesday, 2020.07.14
+* A "tech Provider Question" Work Group will be convened by J. Stine in the week of 2020.07.13, and report its recommendations back to the Technical Committee.
+* The Architecture Work Group will meet next on Tuesday, 2020.07.21.
+* A Technical Committee session will be devoted to the Master Plan.

+### Recommendations for Next Meeting Agenda (2020.07.24).

+* Report from the Privacy-Security Work Group: decisions and next steps  -- M. Frazzini
+* Report from the Architecture Work Group: decisions and next steps -- J. Iwasz.
+* Recommended enterprise use cases as suggested by the OVN Designer-Strategist Community --
+* Report from the "tech provider Question" Work Group: decisions and next steps -- J. Stine.
+* Review of the proposed "North Star" aspirational statement:  -- J. Stine

+### Meeting adjourned at 10:17 a.m.
+CDT.

 # 2020-06-26 Notes of the Technical Committee Meeting

 Attendees: D. Cundiff (Chair), J. Larson, N. Myers, M.Frazzini, J.Iwasz, P. Bentsen, S. Baul, M. Lens-Fitzgerald, J. Maas, L. Lin, K. Dank, J. Stine, A.Dalloul, J.Crabb, S.Prayaga, J. Eisenzopf, D.Attwater